-Provides general medical management, supervision, education and direction to the Radiation Oncology Division
+Provide general medical management, supervision, education and direction to the Radiation Oncology Program

-Successfully leads and supports the radiation oncology team through ASTRO-APEx accreditation
+Successfully lead and support the radiation oncology team through ASTRO-APEx accreditation

-Reviews, evaluates and actively participates in the development of Radiation Oncology policies and procedures including best practice standards for the medical staff
+Review, evaluate and actively participate in the development of Radiation Oncology policies and procedures including best practice standards for the medical staff and team members

-Collaborates with University Health System and Cancer Institute leadership to achieve strategic goals through short and long term planning for the organization, the Cancer Institute and the Radiation Oncology Division
+Collaborates with University Health System and Cancer Institute leadership to achieve strategic goals through short and long term planning for the organization, the Cancer Institute and the Radiation Oncology Program

-Establishes/attends physician and program meetings to enhance communication and support collaborative discussion and decision making
+Establish/attend physician and Radiation Oncology team members meetings to enhance communication and support collaborative discussion and decision making

-Cultivates clinical research programs in coordination with Office of Clinical Trials
+Cultivate clinical research programs in coordination with the Office of Clinical Trials

 Internal Number: RT